hmyuuu/kirin/docs/cookbook/foodlang/cf_rewrite.md

 ### Rewrite Python `if else` statement to `RandomBranch`

 Now we can define a rewrite pass that rewrites Python `if else` statement to `RandomBranch` statement.
-This is done by defining a subclass of [`RewriteRule`][kirin.rewrite.RewriteRule] and implementing the `rewrite_Statement` method.
+This is done by defining a subclass of [`RewriteRule`][kirin.rewrite.abc.RewriteRule] and implementing the `rewrite_Statement` method.
 The `RewriteRule` class is a standard Python visitor on Kirin's IR.

 Here, we only need to implement the `rewrite_Statement` method to rewrite the `if else` statement to `RandomBranch`.